CottageLabs/testbook/README.md

       - step: A step of the test with a result
         results:
           - A result that the user can verify
+      - include:
+          fragment: fragment_id
 ```

 When the files are read, the tests will be clustered by `suite` and then `testset`.
 You can define the same `suite` and
 `testset` in multiple files, and they will be aggregated together.

+You may then define any number of re-usable fragments of test scripts.
+This is done in a `fragments` field where each fragment is provided with a unique id.
+The fragment may then contain an arbitrary number of `step`s.
+Note that fragments can only be used within the file they are defined in (for now).

 Each test consists of
 * a `title` which should be unique within this `testset`